mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     Sample a 2D grid of primary rays for a given sensor

+.. py:class:: mitsuba.python.ad.integrators.rb.RBIntegrator(self: mitsuba.render.SamplingIntegrator, arg0: mitsuba.core.Properties)

+    Base class: :py:obj:`mitsuba.render.SamplingIntegrator`

+    This integrator implements a Radiative Backpropagation path tracer.

+    .. py:method:: __init__(self: :py:obj:`mitsuba.render.SamplingIntegrator`, arg0: :py:obj:`mitsuba.core.Properties`)

+    .. py:method:: mitsuba.python.ad.integrators.rb.RBIntegrator.render_backward(scene: mitsuba.render.Scene, params: mitsuba.python.util.SceneParameters, image_adj: enoki.scalar.TensorXf, seed: int, sensor_index: int = 0, spp: int = 0)

+        Performed the adjoint rendering integration, backpropagating the image gradients to the scene parameters.

+    .. py:method:: mitsuba.python.ad.integrators.rb.RBIntegrator.sample(self: mitsuba.render.SamplingIntegrator, scene: mitsuba.render.Scene, sampler: mitsuba::Sampler<float, mitsuba::Color<float, 3ul> >, ray: mitsuba.core.RayDifferential3f, medium: mitsuba.render.Medium = None, active: bool = True)

+        Sample the incident radiance along a ray.

+        Parameter ``scene``:
+            The underlying scene in which the radiance function should be sampled

+        Parameter ``sampler``:
+            A source of (pseudo-/quasi-) random numbers

+        Parameter ``ray``:
+            A ray, optionally with differentials

+        Parameter ``medium``:
+            If the ray is inside a medium, this parameter holds a pointer to that medium

+        Parameter ``active``:
+            A mask that indicates which SIMD lanes are active

+        Parameter ``aov``:
+            Integrators may return one or more arbitrary output variables (AOVs) via this parameter.
+If ``nullptr`` is provided to this argument, no AOVs should be returned.
+Otherwise, the caller guarantees that space for at least ``aov_names().size()`` entries has been allocated.

+        Returns:
+            A pair containing a spectrum and a mask specifying whether a surface or medium interaction was sampled.
+False mask entries indicate that the ray "escaped" the scene, in which case the the returned spectrum contains the contribution of environment maps, if present.
+The mask can be used to estimate a suitable alpha channel of a rendered image.

+        Remark:
+            In the Python bindings, this function returns the ``aov`` output argument as an additional return value.
+In other words: `` (spec, mask, aov) = integrator.sample(scene, sampler, ray, medium, active) ``

+    .. py:method:: mitsuba.python.ad.integrators.rb.RBIntegrator.sample_adjoint(scene, sampler, ray, params, grad)

+        Propagate adjoint radiance along a ray.

+        Parameter ``scene``:
+            The underlying scene in which the adjoint radiance should be propagated

+        Parameter ``sampler``:
+            A source of (pseudo-/quasi-) random numbers

+        Parameter ``ray`` (``mitsuba.core.Ray3f``):
+            Rays along which the adjoint radiance should be propagated

+        Parameter ``params`` (``mitsuba.python.utils.SceneParameters``):
+            Scene parameters expecting gradients

+        Parameter ``grad`` (``mitsuba.core.Spectrum``):
+            Gradient value to be backpropagated

+        Parameter ``medium`` (``mitsuba.render.MediumPtr``):
+             If the ray starts inside a medium, this argument holds a pointer to that medium

+    .. py:method:: mitsuba.python.ad.integrators.rb.RBIntegrator.Li(scene: mitsuba.render.Scene, sampler: mitsuba.render.Sampler, ray: mitsuba.core.RayDifferential3f, depth: int = 1, params=SceneParameters[ ], grad: Optional[mitsuba.core.Color3f] = None, emission_weight: Optional[float] = None, active_: bool = True)

+        Performs a recursive step of a random walk to construct a light path.

+        When `params=None`, this method will compute and return the incoming radiance along a path in a detached way.
+This is the case for the primal rendering phase (e.g. call to the `sample` method) or for a recursive call in the adjoint phase to compute the detached incoming radiance.

+        When `params` is defined, the method will backpropagate `grad` to the scene parameters in `params` and return nothing.

+.. py:function:: mitsuba.python.ad.integrators.rb.mis_weight(a, b)

+    Compute Multiple Importance Sampling weight

+.. py:function:: mitsuba.python.ad.integrators.rb.sample_sensor_rays(sensor)

+    Sample a 2D grid of primary rays for a given sensor

 .. py:class:: mitsuba.python.ad.integrators.prbvolpath.PRBVolpathIntegrator(self: mitsuba.render.SamplingIntegrator, arg0: mitsuba.core.Properties)

     Base class: :py:obj:`mitsuba.render.SamplingIntegrator`